djeytkey/Mokhlif-Roles-Permissions/README.md

 - `route_prefix`: Route prefix for package routes
 - `default_roles`: Array of default roles to create
 - `default_permissions`: Array of default permissions to create

+## Troubleshooting

+### "Cannot instantiate trait" Error

+If you get this error, make sure you have manually added the `HasRoles` trait to your User model as shown in the installation instructions above.

+### Role Methods Not Available

+If role methods like `hasRole()` are not available on your User model, ensure you have:

+1. Added the `use HasRoles;` statement to your User model
+2. Imported the trait: `use BoukjijTarik\WooRoleManager\Traits\HasRoles;`

 ## Security